skip to Main Content

 I got my first degree in Telematics Engineering from the Pontificia Universidad Católica Madre y Maestra, Dominican Republic.

-I followed this up by securing a Master’s Degree in Management from Boston University.
-I also speak a couple of languages which has really helped me in my role.
+I followed this up by securing a master’s degree in management from Boston University.
+I also speak a couple of languages, which has really helped me in my role.

-Give an overview of telecommunications in Africa?
+Could you give us an overview of telecommunications in Africa?

-Therefore, the telecommunications sector has, and will continue to, grow to provide access to more subscribers whilst giving them higher quality connectivity.
-We are also seeing the development of 5G networks in some African countries with expectations being that by 2025, at least 3% of mobile subscribers shall have access to the network.
+Therefore, the telecommunications sector has, and will continue to, grow to provide access to more subscribers, whilst giving them higher quality connectivity.
+We are also seeing the development of 5G networks in some African countries, with expectations being that by 2025, at least 3% of mobile subscribers shall have access to the network.

 Presently, only two countries (South Africa and Kenya) have officially rolled out 5G in some capacity, but there are several other African countries that are in the testing phase.
-Telecommunications has allowed Africa to grow innovations as well, with Mobile Money using the existing telecommunications infrastructure to take lead in promoting financial inclusion.
+Telecommunications has allowed Africa to grow innovations as well, with Mobile Money using the existing telecommunications infrastructure to take the lead in promoting financial inclusion.

 Africa is currently the leading region globally when it comes to mobile money transaction volumes, as well as value.